 In the past, you used to be somewhat limited in when you could take the CPA Exam.
 The exam was only offered 4 times a year during set CPA Exam testing windows.
 The windows were:

-Some aspects of this 30-month rolling period are tricky.
+Plus, keep in mind that once you pass your first CPA Exam section, you have 30 months to pass the other sections.
+But some aspects of this 30-month rolling period are tricky.
 The clock starts on the date you sit for and pass your first exam part.
-So, if you sit for the AUD section on February 1, 2023, and pass, you then have 30 months to complete the other 3 sections.
+So, if you sit for the AUD section on February 1, 2024, and pass, you then have 30 months to complete the other 3 sections.

 But if you let the 30 months expire and still have an exam section (or 2) to take, you will lose credit for any previous sections you have taken and passed.
 Therefore, you will have to retake those sections (and pay the exam fees again).
 As you can see, scheduling truly becomes critical when it comes to the CPA Exam.